MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netrxqueueinitgetqueueid.md

 ---
 The **NETRXQUEUE\_INIT** structure is an opaque structure that is defined and allocated by NetAdapterCx, similar to [WDFDEVICE\_INIT](https://msdn.microsoft.com/library/windows/hardware/ff546951).

+RxQueue IDs are always allocated incrementally from 0 to N-1 for each RxQueue created, where N is the number of RxQueues that the adapter supports, as reported by the NET_ADAPTER_DATAPATH_CAPABILITIES::NumRxQueues field passed to NetAdapterSetDataPathCapabilities.

 Requirements
 ------------